What is Apache Kafka?

 Consumers of Kafka are lightweight, cheap, and they do not have a significant impact on the way the clusters will perform.
 This differs from more traditional message systems.
 Every consumer has the ability to maintain their own offset, and hence, their actions will not affect other consumers.

 Why partitions?
 Partitions are leveraged for two purposes.
-The first is to adjust the size of the topic to make it fit on a single server.
-The second purpose of partition is for parallelism.
+The first is to adjust the size of the topic to make it fit on a single node.
+The second purpose of partition is for parallelism or performance tuning.
 It makes it possible for one consumer to simultaneously browse messages in concurrent threads.
 This will be further discussed later on.

 Every partition is replicated for fault tolerance.
 In every partition, there is a single server, which is labeled as the “Leader.”.
-The latter will be the one responsible for the handling of the requests for read-write.
-There will also be “Followers,” which can be zero or more servers.
-They will be replicating the actions undertaken by the leader.
+The leader is responsible for the handling of the requests for read-write.
+There will also be “Followers,” which can be zero or more nodes in the Kafka cluster.
+They will be responsible for replicating the actions undertaken by the leader.
 In the case of the failure of the leader, one of the followers will immediately assume the leadership position.
 We’ll cover more on Kafka fault tolerance in later tutorials.